13 Incredible Benefits of Propolis

 12. Immune Support

 Propolis can act as an immune booster and help fight against or prevent the common cold or flu.
-When compared to common cold or flu medications, research participants who took propolis daily to treat their cold or flu recovered two and a half times faster.
+When compared to the common cold or flu medications, research participants who took propolis daily to treat their cold or flu recovered two and a half times faster.

 It is also a great preventative treatment for children, especially during cold and flu season!